 Access to exercise programmes or support groups

-Other things that will help you to manage the impact of caring
+Other things that will help us to manage the impact of caring

 Grants and other sources of funding

-This handy list from the Carers Trust includes organisations that support people with specific disabilities or illnesses, people of different ages and benevolent funds that may be relevant depending on where you work or have worked in the past
+Carers Trust has some helpful advice on grants and funding sources.
+It includes organisations that support people with specific disabilities or illnesses, people of different ages and benevolent funds that may be relevant, depending on where we work or have worked in the past.

 Don’t get stuck!

-If sorting these things out feels overwhelming or you don’t know where to start book a 30 minute 1-1 call with me, we can work out some easy first steps (You don’t have to do this on your own)
+If sorting these things out feels overwhelming or we don’t know where to start, please book a free 30 minute support call with one of our carer support team.
+Let's work out some easy first steps together - you don’t have to do this on your own!